hhpamu/hhpamu.github.io/_portfolio/portfolio-2.md

 **2022 UIUC Undergraduate Research Symposium Poster presentation**

-Here is the poster I presented at the event
+Here is the poster I presented at the event (open image in a new tab better resolution)

 <img src='/images/2022_URS.jpg' alt="2022_URS_poster" class="center">